Bill Melendez: National Student Film Institute

 During the 1980s and 1990s Melendez served on the advisory board of the National Student Film Institute.

 Death

-On September 2, 2008, Bill Melendez died at Saint John's Health Center in Santa Monica, California at the age of 91.
-He had been in declining health after a fall a year earlier.
-No cause of his death was made public.
+Melendez died at Saint John's Health Center in Santa Monica, California, on September 2, 2008, at the age of 91.
+No cause of his death was made public, but he had been in declining health after a fall a year earlier.
 Melendez was cremated and his ashes were given to his family.

 Posthumous return to Peanuts

 Archive recordings of his work as Snoopy and Woodstock were used for the film The Peanuts Movie.
-This makes him the only member of the film's cast to have been involved in a previous Peanuts project, save for Kristin Chenoweth, who won a Tony Award for her performance as Sally Brown in You're a Good Man, Charlie Brown on Broadway.
+This makes him the only member of the film's cast to have been involved in a previous Peanuts project, same for Kristin Chenoweth, who won a Tony Award for her performance as Sally Brown in You're a Good Man, Charlie Brown on Broadway.
 Melendez also has archival recordings on the film's game, Snoopy's Grand Adventure.